-Fasting gets little attention in Protestant Christianity but is a very important practice in Scripture and in the Catholic Church.
-Never did I once hear a sermon about it when I was a Protestant for 60 years.
-When I lived in Virginia, however, my friend, Debbie Streeker, and I fasted together on the same day to pray for the stop of abortion.
-We both had two small children so it wasn’t easy, and we certainly didn’t see much in the way of our prayers working then.
-Now, 40 years later with another 40 Days for Life concluding, perhaps many of our prayers have been answered for thousands of children’s lives have been saved.
+My fasting journey started in the late 1980s when my friend and I fasted and prayed on the same day that abortion would be overturned and cease.
+Debbie Streeker and I both had two small children, so it wasn’t easy, and we certainly didn’t see much in the way of our prayers working then.
+Now, 40 years later, with another 40 Days for Life concluding, perhaps many of our prayers have been answered, for thousands of children’s lives have been saved.
 And since becoming Catholic in 2009, I have again been fasting weekly for six years.
-So it is time for a report to you, my readers, because prayer, (see TFC February 2015) fasting, and almsgiving are part of what we should be doing this Lent and beyond as our interior penance.
+So it is time for a report to you, my readers, because prayer (see TFC February 2015), fasting, and almsgiving are part of what we should be doing this Lent and beyond, as our interior penance.
 (CCC 1434)

 WHO Can Fast?

 Anyone who eats food can benefit from a fast.
-Now, of course, if you are pregnant or nursing, it is most definitely not advisable, but throughout Sacred Scripture, we see fasting in both the Old Testament and in the New Testament.
+Of course, it is most definitely not advisable if you are pregnant or nursing, but we see fasting in both the Old Testament and the New throughout Sacred Scripture.
 Moses fasted for 40 days and nights before receiving the Ten Commandments (Exodus 24:18).
-Queen Esther fasted for three days prior to going to King Ahasuerus the Great to entreat him to help save her people, the Jews (Esther 4: 15-16).
+Queen Esther fasted for three days before going to King Ahasuerus the Great to entreat him to help save her people, the Jews (Esther 4: 15-16).
 Saul (Paul) and Barnabas were worshiping the Lord and fasting with other prophets and teachers in Antioch when the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
-(Acts 13: 1-2 RSV) So we have many Biblical examples of holy souls and saints who chose fasting as a means to not only hear God’s voice, but to more clearly know His will.
+(Acts 13: 1-2 ) So we have many Biblical examples of holy souls and saints who chose fasting as a means to not only hear God’s voice but to know His will more clearly.

 WHAT is Fasting?

 So it is probably safe to say that fasting generally is going without food.
 Fasting can also be denying ourselves other pleasures.
-One man in my church, Saint Cecilia Catholic Church on Bainbridge Island WA, fasts three times weekly from wine.
+One man in my church, Saint Cecilia Catholic Church on Bainbridge Island, WA, fasts three times weekly from wine.
 Another lady fasts from gossip.
-And within the Catholic Relief Services CRS Rice Bowl 2015 Lenten Calendar, (crsricebowl.org ), they also listed fasting from the following: desserts, beverages (except water), meat, snacks, and eating out.
+And within the Catholic Relief Services CRS Rice Bowl 2015 Lenten Calendar, crsricebowl.org, they also listed fasting from the following: desserts, beverages (except water), meat, snacks, and eating out.
 For the sake of this blog post, however, I am going to focus on fasting from “chewing food.”
-That I can handle.
+That I can gnaw on.

 WHEN Do You Fast?

 The United States Conference of Catholic Bishops offers us this information: Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
-In addition, Fridays during Lent are obligatory days of abstinence [of meat].
+Also, Fridays during Lent are obligatory days of abstinence [of meat].
 For members of the Latin Catholic Church, the norms on fasting are obligatory from age 18 until age 59.
 When fasting, a person is permitted to eat one full meal.
 Two smaller meals may also be taken, but not equal to a full meal.
-The norms concern abstinence from meat are binding upon members of the Latin Catholic Church from age 14 onwards.
-If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the “paschal fast” to honor the suffering and death of the Lord Jesus, and to prepare ourselves to share more fully and celebrate more readily his Resurrection.
-Now these are our prescribed precepts as Catholics.
-I would encourage you, nevertheless, to consider fasting once a week in addition to the above.
-For myself, I picked Tuesday to fast, because the “T” is in the shape of the cross.
-I guess I could have picked Thursday too or better yet Friday, in honor of our Lord’s death.
+The norms concerning abstinence from meat are binding upon members of the Latin Catholic Church from age 14 onwards.
+If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the “paschal fast” to honor the suffering and death of the Lord Jesus, and men may see their fasting prepare themselves to share more fully, celebrate more readily his Resurrection."
+Now, these are our prescribed precepts as Catholics; I would encourage you, nevertheless, to consider fasting once a week in addition to the above.
+For myself, I picked Tuesday to fast because the “T” is in the shape of the cross.
+I could have picked Thursday too, or better yet, Friday, in honor of our Lord’s death.
 But Tuesday it has been for six years.

 WHERE Do You Fast?

-Well Jesus went into the wilderness to fast and Moses fasted on a mountaintop, but since I am just a normal, ordinary mom and wife, I would have trouble heading off to those places; so I just fast every Tuesday in my home and on the go.
-Of course, you want to keep your fasting to yourself because Jesus tells us in Matthew 6:16-18 “…do not look dismal, like the hypocrites, for they disfigure their faces that their fasting may be seen by men…But when you fast, anoint your head and wash your face, that your fasting may not be seen by men but by your Father who is in secret; and your Father who sees in secret will reward you.”
-In other words, don’t let other people know you are fasting, and look as good as you normally do.
+Well, Jesus went into the wilderness too fast, and Moses fasted on a mountaintop, but since I am just a normal, ordinary mom and wife, I would have trouble heading off to those places, so I just fast every Tuesday in my home and on the go.
+Of course, you want to keep your fasting to yourself because Jesus tells us in Matthew 6:16-18, “…do not look dismal, like the hypocrites, for they disfigure their faces that men may see their fasting….But when you fast, anoint your head and wash your face, that your fasting may not be seen by men but by your Father who is in secret; and your Father who sees in secret will reward you.”
+In other words, don’t let other people know you are fasting and look as good as you normally do.

 WHY Do You Fast?